Monyancha/F-Reminder/README.md

 # F-Reminder
-F-Reminder is an app for learning of library Realm database.
+F-Reminder is an mobile android application for learning realm database.
 Aims to record your income and outcome

 ![alt text](https://raw.githubusercontent.com/lutluthfi/F-Reminder/master/capture-1.png)